 The BSF has the following characteristics:

-- The BSF stores information about the user identity, the DNN, the UE (IP or Ethernet) address(es), the DN information (e.g. S-NSSAI) and the selected PCF address for a certain PDU Session.
+- The BSF stores information about the user identity, the DNN, the UE (IP or Ethernet) address(es), the DN information (e.g. S-NSSAI), the selected PCF address for a certain PDU Session, and a binding indication defined in clause 6.3.1.0 of TS 23.501 [2].
 This information is stored internally in the BSF.

 - The PCF registers, updates and removes the binding information from the BSF using the Nbsf management service operations defined in TS 23.502 [3].